Table of Contents

 - What is the best treatment for me?

 - How can I avoid getting any infections that will make me very sick?

 - How can I find support groups in my community?

 - What diagnostic tests will you run?

 - How often will I need to see my doctor?

 - Will there be any side effects to my treatment?

 - How does this affect my plans for having a family?

 - Is it safe for me to breastfeed my baby?

-- Will using a condom keep my girlfriend/boyfriend from getting infected with HIV?
+- Will using a condom keep my sex partners from acquiring HIV?